-The Crime and Vulnerability directorate received a large investment from the 2022/23 budget, which amounted to £48.1m.
+The Crime and Vulnerability directorate budget allocation is £48.1m, the directorate received a large investment from the 2022/23 budget.
 The directorate brings offenders to justice following some of the most impactful crimes such as domestic abuse, sexual offences, serious organised crime and online child abuse.
 Investment will continue in order to develop the detective provision in these high harm areas, addressing a key area of identified need.